-Where there’s blame there’s a claim, goes the saying.
-And the UK seems no less immune to the thriving compensation culture.
-Increases in the way personal injury claims are calculated click here and the impact this will have on the limited its you purchase to protect you balance sheet click here mean you really should review the cover that you have in place.
+Where there’s blame there’s a claim, goes the saying and the UK seems no less immune to the thriving compensation culture.
+Increases in the way personal injury claims are calculated click here and the impact this will have on your business means you really should review the cover that you have in place.

 If your business has any contact (either in your office or at a client’s premises) with the public (including clients and suppliers) and they are injured, or their property is damaged as a result of your business’s actions, you could face a hefty legal bill and compensation costs.
 It’s why public liability insurance, though not a legal requirement, can often be incredibly important for every business.

 In addition, as your business grows and circumstances change, it is important that you review your levels of public liability insurance to make sure you’re covered should the worst happen.
 As your business expands you are likely to find your risks increase too.